Anger over council’s sale of homes for the elderly refuses to go away

 Turnberry Homes want to purchase Dalreoch, which has been uninhabited since June 2017 after residents moved to the new Crosslet House care home.

 They will seek to build a traditional residential development made up of 18 two-storey homes on the land.

 Willox Park Care Home was also earmarked as surplus and left empty when residents moved into Crosslet House last year.

 The Council say new buyer, HB Villages, wants to build a specialised supported housing scheme in the area for adults with learning difficulties and physical disabilities.

 The Council have not disclosed, however what will happen to the existing sheltered housing around Willox Park, which is in the Barloan district of the town.

-The two care homes now being sold are in addition to the Langcraigs residential home and daycare centre at Gooseholm, Dumbarton, which was closed and sold off for around £900,000.
+The two care homes now being sold are in addition to the Langcraigs residential home and daycare centre at Gooseholm, Dumbarton, which was closed and sold off for less than £1 million.